ibtisam-iq/infra-bootstrap/docs/kubernetes/self-managed-kubeadm.md

 ---

-# Step 3 — Prepare Worker Nodes
+# 3. Prepare Worker Nodes

 On every node you want to convert into a **worker**, run: